tomatolog/manticore/doc/sphinx.rst

 GEODIST(lat1, lon1, lat2, lon2, [...]) function, introduced in version 0.9.9-rc2,
 computes geosphere distance between two given points specified by their coordinates.
-Note that by default both latitudes and longitudes must be in radians and the result will be in meters.
+Note that by default both latitudes and longitudes must be in **radians** and the result will be in **meters** .
 You can use arbitrary expression as any of the four coordinates.
 An optimized path will be selected when one pair of the arguments refers directly to a pair attributes and the other one is constant.